 - 1 In Designer, open your project. - 2 In the Outline tab, right-click the server, then select Migrate. - 3 Read the overview to see what items are migrated to the new server, then click Next. - 4 Select the target server from the list available servers, then click Next. - The only servers listed are servers that are not currently associated with a driver set and are equal to or newer than the source server's Identity Manager version. - 5 Select one of the following options: - Make the target server active: Copies the settings from the source server to the target server and disables the drivers on the source server.
 NetIQ recommends using this option. - Keep the source server active: Does not copy the settings and disables all drivers on the target server. - Makes both target and source servers active: Copies settings from the source server to the target server without disabling the drivers on the source or target servers.
-This option is not recommended.
-If both drivers are started, the same information is written to two different queues and this can cause corruption. - 6 Click Migrate. - 7 Deploy the changed drivers to the Identity Vault. - For more information, see "Deploying a Driver to an Identity Vault" in the NetIQ Designer for Identity Manager Administration Guide. - 8 Start the drivers. - For more information, see "Starting the Drivers" on page 140.
+If this option is used, then you must disable the driver on either the source server or the destination server, until each driver successfully runs on the new server.
+NetIQ recommends that you do not cache events for the driver on two servers at one time.